rust-lang/rfcs/text/0000-let-else.md

 ## Versus `match`

-It is possible to use `match` statements to emulate this today, but at a significant cost in length and readability.
+It is possible to use `match` expressions to emulate this today, but at a significant cost in length and readability.
 For example, this real-world code from Servo: